Azure-Samples/container-apps-ai-agent/lab/instructions/index.md

     It might take a few moments for the app to initialize and start up.
 Once it's started, it should open the chat UI in a browser tab.

-1. With the cursor in the chat message box, enter: `What kind of company is Contoso?`.
+1. With the cursor in the chat message box, enter: `What are some departments in Contoso?`.

     The agent should respond with information about Contoso.
 Other questions you can ask include:

-    * `What are some departments in Contoso?`
     * `What roles are in the Marketing department?`
     * `What does the VP of Marketing do?`